daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 :align: center
 ```

-## Editing and clean-up
+## Editing a Run

 Once you have successfully started a Run, the session and all associated data will be saved in the Cloud until you decide to overwrite or delete it.

 A Run can only be edited once it has been stopped (using the stop symbol ⏹) or once it has completed successfully.
 The second time a Run is started it will execute much faster since the processes are already set up in the Cloud, except if you renamed, added or removed components, in which case the existing Run will need to be deleted first.
 Try this by editing the x and y values in the paraboloid component Parameters and starting the Run again.

+## Clean-up

-You can delete a session by creating a new session (select `New` in the interface) or by loading a JSON session file from your machine (select `Open`).
+You can delete a session by creating a new session (select `New` in from the interface controls) or by loading a JSON session file from your machine (select `Open`).
+It may take a minute or so for the Cloud session to be reset.

 ```{warning}
 You should see a warning message whenever you are about to delete a Run.
 If you select to continue, then all the Run data (session data, inputs and outputs) will be permanently deleted.